wvpssriraj10/CricSense/README.md

   <img src="images/banner.png" alt="CricketSense Banner" width="100%">
 </div>

+CricSense is an AI-powered cricket analytics system that converts raw ball-by-ball match data into clear, engaging, human-like match summaries.
+It supports both rule-based summarization and a GPT-2–based deep learning model, enabling developers and researchers to explore narrative generation, compare approaches, and evaluate performance using industry-standard metrics.

+This project is built for cricket enthusiasts, data scientists, and NLP researchers who want to experiment with automated sports narration.

 ## ✨ Features

 - 🎯 **Dual AI Systems**: Both rule-based baseline and deep learning models